tnam02112001/mustangmayhem/README.md

 # Project Overview
 Please take a few minutes to review the overview below:

+## Development Process
+Our development process took us about one week to finish.
+Our process went through two stages: the designing stage and the programming stage.
+As I was proficient in using Adobe Creative Suite, I was in charge of the designing stage.
+I used Adobe Photoshop to create the environment, UI, and animations of this game.

+After the designing stage, my teammate and I worked on the programming stage together.
+We chose Java and PApplet as our main programming environments.
+For this project, we had to solve two major challenges: Generating the world randomly, and increasing the difficulty as the game progresses.
+While my teammate primarily focused on parsing the world, I worked on speeding up certain entities to increase the challenge of the game.

 ## Core Logics
 The game generates the world randomly.
 Each row in the world has a 50-50 chance of becoming either a road or a grass patch.
 In the case of a grass patch, the program randomly generates up to 5 obstacles, benches, and rocks.
 In the case of a road, cars will be spawning either from the left or from the right.